-5.5 Locational Preferences and Trade-Offs
+7.3.4.
+Locational Preferences and Trade-Offs

 The settlement pattern of Greater Christchurch has principally been shaped from the creation and expansion of the colonial settlements laid down in the nineteenth Century.
-Whilst once focused around a strong Central City, during the 20th century the urban area expanded outwards and around a number of nodes, this development being largely enabled by the change in dominant transport mode from foot, bicycle and tram to the private car.
-The availability of significant areas of flat land that were relatively easy to subdivide and service, resulted in traditionally lower urban densities than other New Zealand cities.
+Whilst once focused on a strong Central City, during the 20th century the urban area expanded outwards and around a number of nodes, this development being largely enabled by the change in dominant transport mode from foot, bicycle and tram to the private car.
+The availability of significant areas of flat land and absence of physical barriers contributed to the ease with which the land was able to be subdivided and serviced.
+Thes factors, as well as low land values and landowners preferences, resulted in residential developments having lower urban densities in comparison to other New Zealand cities.
 More recently, the impacts of the earthquakes has seen a relocation of households and businesses from the more damaged eastern side of the City and eastern Kaiapoi to areas to the west.

 The dynamics of the housing market are complex, and there are many factors that contribute to why any particular area experiences strong or weak demand and consequently growth.
-Locational preference may be driven by many reasons, including the availability of sections and houses, lifestyle, job, education, family, financial circumstances, and at least in part, to where people want to go, and how often these trips needs to be taken.
-Location features were identified as one of the most desirable features when looking for a house, as per the Grattan Institute Study (2011).
+The development sector engagement analysis in Section 7.3 identifies that locational preference are driven by many reasons, including the availability of sections and houses, lifestyle, employment, education, family, financial circumstances, and at least in part, to where people want to go, and how often these trips need to be taken (people's willingness to travel).
+Locational attributes were identified as one of the most desirable features when looking for a house, as per the Grattan Institute Study (2011).
 These features included, but were not limited to, safety of people and property, attractiveness of the surrounding environment and convenience and access to work, healthcare services and schools.

 Very little, if any, information is available in Greater Christchurch about what are the current and possible future factors that drive where people choose to live.
 Research is required to identify the trade-offs residents are willing to make, such as how far people are willing to travel for work, in terms of location of house.
-Furthermore, whether these reasons are likely to change over time, for example as one ages, their financial circumstances change, and or other conditions change such as transport costs or major improvements to an area are completed, i.e. rebuild of the central city, revitalisation of older commercial centres, the Otakaro Avon River Corridor, and Kaiapoi regeneration areas, and operation of rapid public transit routes.
+Furthermore, whether these reasons are likely to change over time, for example in response to age, financial changes in circumstance, or other conditions change such as transport costs or major improvements to an area are completed (e.g., rebuild of the central city, revitalisation of older commercial centres, the Ōtākaro Avon River Corridor, and Kaiapoi regeneration areas, and operation of rapid public transit routes).
 Research has been undertaken that may provide some insight as to why the demand for greenfield development has been consistently strong.
 A study carried out by Kusumastuti and Nicholson (2017) on mixed-use development is Christchurch, pointed out a similar trend.
 Surveyed residents wanted to live near supermarkets and parks, but less so near offices.
 Both studies show that people want a balance between housing features and location.

-Importantly for Greater Christchurch as relative to other major cities, most housing settlement areas are highly accessible to places of work, leisure and education, therefore transport and travel times are less influential when deciding where to live.
+Importantly for Greater Christchurch as relative to other major cities, most housing settlement areas are highly accessible to places of work, leisure, and education, therefore transport and travel times are less influential when deciding where to live.
 Where people have chosen to live has, to a large part, been dictated by where housing markets have been enabled with supporting infrastructure and an area has been developed (as decided and determined by property developers).
 Proportionally there was more new dwellings being consented in greenfield areas than within the existing urban area.
 There was significant rezoning of greenfield land for new neighbourhoods in 2000 and again post-earthquake.